LowLevelCodingCH/VMinC/README.md

 # VMinC
-Just a VM in C for my discord comrades, where ima be writing some VM shit for my OS and BIOS and Program lol.
+Just a VM in C for my discord comrades, where ima be writing some VM stuff for my OS and BIOS and Program lol.